CryptoManiac/open-ethereum-pool-pps/docs/GettingStarted.md

 ## Mining fee

 Examine the market in order to discover acceptable fee ratio.
-FOr example, if there are no PPS pools with fee less than 2% then you can start with any value lower than or equal to 2%.
+For example, if there are no PPS pools with fee less than 2% then you can start with any value lower than or equal to 2%.
 You know, that's how free market works.

 ## Estimate amount of reserves